UPS vs USPS Shipping Rates: Which is Cheaper for Your Package?

 When you’re running an eCommerce business or shipping anything regularly, choosing the right carrier can significantly impact your bottom line.
 Two of the most popular options in the U.S. are UPS (United Parcel Service) and USPS (United States Postal Service).
 While they both handle domestic and international deliveries, they differ in service offerings, pricing, speed, and reliability.

-This guide breaks down everything you need to know about UPS vs USPS in 2025 — so you can decide which is better for your shipping needs.
+This guide covers everything you need to know about UPS vs. USPS in 2026, so you can decide which is best for your shipping needs.

 What’s the Difference Between UPS and USPS?